Slim Love: Family and later years

 Love was married to Mary (Stepan) Love.
 At the time of the 1920 United States Census, Love and his wife were living with his wife's parents in Los Angeles.
 By 1930, Love and his wife, Mary, were living in Memphis, Tennessee, and his occupation was listed as a professional baseball player.
 In 1935 and 1939, Love and his wife, Mary, were living in Memphis, and he was employed as a pipe fitter with the Love Automatic Sprinkler Company.
 In 1940, Love remained living in Memphis with his wife, and he was still employed as a pipe fitter for sprinkler systems.
 In approximately 1940, Love became employed as a steamfitter at the Naval Air Base in Millington, Tennessee.

 After retiring from baseball, Love was also active in sandlot baseball in Memphis.
-He died in Memphis on November 30, 1942, at age 52, after being struck by an automobile.
+He died in Memphis on November 30, 1942, at age 52, after being struck by the driver of an automobile.
 He was buried at the Forest Hill Cemetery Midtown in Memphis.